redbluewater/UntargCode/README.md

 ## Step 5: Create an xset object
 Both CAMERA and MetaClean will require your data object to be in the 'old' XCMS format.
 This script will create this object for you.
 Note the fix-around for the error thrown by sample class naming.
 I (Erin) had to use bigmem to make fillPeaks run.
 There is a note/comment that one step in create_xset.R makes and it will break the slurm script.
-I (Krista) needed some extra pieces to make it work.
+Krista did some extra pieces to make this step work as a slurm script.

 ```sbatch --export=ionMode="pos" scripts_dir/step5-create_xset.slurm```